So you’ve read about how lucrative ecommerce can be and you’re keen to give it a go. You know you’ve got to sell. But where and how do you begin?

 1. Number of eBay Users

-One of the very first eBay statistics sellers should know about concerns its usage – more specifically, the answer to “how many people use eBay?”
+One of the very first eBay statistics sellers should know concerns its usage – how many people use eBay.

-As of mid-2019, there are 182 million eBay users worldwide.
-This marks a 1.11 percent growth in the number of eBay users from the previous quarter and a four percent increase from the year before (eBay, 2019).
+As of Q1 2021, there are 187 million eBay users worldwide.
+This marks a 1.08 percent growth in the number of eBay users from the previous quarter and a 7.47 percent increase from the year before (eBay, 2021).

 2. eBay App Usage and Downloads